munificent/craftinginterpreters/book/optimization.md

 >
 > <cite>Kazuo Ishiguro, <em>The Remains of the Day</em></cite>

-If I still lived in New Orleans, I'd call this chapter a *lagniappe* -- a little something extra given for free to a customer.
-You've got a whole book and a complete virtual machine already, but I want you to have some more fun hacking on clox -- this time purely for performance.
+If I still lived in New Orleans, I'd call this chapter a *lagniappe*, a little something extra given for free to a customer.
+You've got a whole book and a complete virtual machine already, but I want you to have some more fun hacking on clox.
+This time, we're going for pure performance.
 We'll apply two very different optimizations to our virtual machine.
-In the process, you'll get a feel for measuring and improving the performance of a language implementation or any program, really.
+In the process, you'll get a feel for measuring and improving the performance of a language implementation -- or any program, really.

 ## Measuring Performance

-**Optimization** means taking a working application and improving its performance along any number of axes.
-In contrast with other programming, it doesn't aim to change *what* the program does, instead, it reduces the number of resources it takes to do so.
-We usually assume optimization is for runtime speed.
-That tends to be the main metric we optimize, but it's often important to reduce memory usage, startup time, persistent storage size, or network bandwidth.
+**Optimization** means taking a working application and improving its performance.
+An optimized program does the same thing, it just takes less resources to do so.
+The resource we usually think of when optimizing is runtime speed, but it can also be important to reduce memory usage, startup time, persistent storage size, or network bandwidth.
 All physical resources have some cost -- even if the cost is mostly in wasted human time -- so optimization work often pays off.

 There was a time in the early days of computing that a skilled programmer could hold the entire hardware architecture and compiler pipeline in their head and